Resources for Christian Education

 How I develop the messages

-I mostly think about children’s messages in three parts, based loosely on the freeway system.
+I mostly think about children’s sermons in three parts, based loosely on the freeway system.

 • First, I want to help the children get up to speed and merge with the story.
 Think of this as The On-ramp section of the message.
 It usually consists of some opening questions and/or an activity.
 In fancy educational terms, this approach helps engage a specific schema (or frame of mind).
 In other words, we are priming their brains for some high-speed learning.